Najsztub/jtagGUI/README.md

 ![jtagGUI Screenshot](img/screenshot.png)

 This is just a demo for now.
-I will continue to add new features, so that I have a tool that is usefull for my own work.
+I will continue to add new features, so that I have a tool that is useful for my own work.

 ### Installation and running